 - Access more information on our Recycle Coach app

 - View a map of the collection areas and days within King Township

-- If you have any questions, please do not hesitate to contact ServiceKing from 8:30 a.m. to 4:30 p.m., Monday to Friday at 905-833-5321 or firstname.lastname@example.org, or contact the Library Branch during any of the hours specified above.
+- If you have any questions, please do not hesitate to contact ServiceKing 905-833-5321 or email@example.com

 Please contact GFL Environmental Corporation 1-866-421-5625 or WasteLine@gflenv.com directly to arrange for a replacement bin.
 Please note that this replacement service is intended for the King Township bins only.

 If you have purchased a new home in a new subdivision, your builder may have already purchased the bins for your home.
-The builder will provide one green bin, one kitchen catcher bin and one recycling blue box at the time of occupancy.
+The builder will provide one green bin, one kitchen catcher bin and two recycling blue boxes at the time of occupancy.

 If you purchased a "re-sale" home and the previous home owner took the bins with them, you are required to purchase new containers.